How to change the background color for sections of Squarespace pages

 - Click the gear icon of the page you'd like to add a background color to

-- Click over to the media tab in the top of the pop up window
+- Click over to the media tab at the top of the pop-up window

 - Click save